 There may be some discomfort at first, near where the pacemaker box has been fitted.
-You are advised to take painkillers such as paracetamol to ease the discomfort.
-Avoid painkillers that contain aspirin (although you should take prescribed aspirin in the normal way).
+You are advised to take pain relief medication such as paracetamol to ease the discomfort.
+Avoid pain relief medication that contains aspirin (although you should take prescribed aspirin in the normal way).

-If you have any concerns about the wound site you can either make an appointment to have it reviewed with the Practice Nurse at your GP surgery or contact the ECG Department directly on telephone number 01482 461537.
+If you have any concerns about the wound site you can either make an appointment to have it reviewed with the practice nurse at your doctor’s surgery or contact the ECG Department directly on telephone number (01482) 461537.

 Once the dressing has been removed you may shower and bathe and female patients may wear a bra as usual.

-When to contact your GP or seek medical advice
+When to contact your doctor or seek medical advice

 If you experience any of the following, notify your doctor immediately.